VenkatDundi/ETL_SmartCity_Prediction/README.md

 ```

-This returns the the list which contains the xtracted content as string.
+This returns the the list which contains the extracted content as string.
 List has been considered to pass it as parameter for the pre-processing functions.

 #### Function - "normalize_corpus(content_list)"